Brigadirk/based.guide/backend/bases/buildrepublic.md

 # build_republic

 build_republic is pioneering the development of protocols for startup cities, blending urban planning with cutting-edge technology to revolutionize city life.
+Change the text a bit to test.